 Without this framework in place, your company’s exposure to cyber-attack remains high.

-10. Lack of Employee Training/Awareness on Cybersecurity Issues
+10. Lack of Employee Training/Awareness of Cybersecurity Issues

-When employees lack understanding of the types of threats and cybercriminals motivations and motives, the risk of attack is high.
+When employees lack an understanding of the types of threats and cybercriminals’ motivations and motives, the risk of attack is high.
 Training is essential for new employees, and updates should occur frequently.

-Your employees need to understand all of the types of cyber threats in circulation as well as you company’s IT Cybersecurity Framework.
+Your employees need to understand all of the types of cyber threats in circulation as well as your company’s IT Cybersecurity Framework.

 Does Your IT Strategy Adequately Address Cybersecurity?

 While this article focuses on managed network security solutions services, we realize that a company cannot successfully address cybersecurity in isolation.
 All cybersecurity measures your company adopts need to prove feasible to implement without significant interruption to your business workflow.
 You may find challenge meeting this objective.
 You may realize the need for a cybersecurity assessment but do not have the requisite talents and experience on staff.
 In this case, we recommend you contact an IT MSP to help you determine your level of exposure and protection.
 A competent IT MSP can recommend and help you implement improvements to ensure your company can operate with sufficient cybersecurity protection.